Why climate trolls have failed to stop Greta Thunberg

 But what's also been observed across the media is the conservative right's failure to silence the movement.

-If anything, her voice has only grown louder and stronger, with over 500,000 new Twitter followers gained this past week alone.
+If anything, her voice has only grown louder and stronger, gaining more than 500,000 new Twitter followers this past week alone.

-In the space of a year, Greta Thunberg has gone from a lone protester to speaking at Davos, the European Union, the US Congress and this week the United Nations.
+In the space of a year, Greta Thunberg has gone from a lone protester to speaking at Davos, the European Union, the US Congress and now the United Nations.

-But it's over the last week that her profile was given its biggest boost yet following a fiery address to world leaders at the United Nations Climate Action Summit in New York.
+But it's over the past week that her profile got its biggest boost yet after a fiery address to world leaders at the United Nations Climate Action Summit in New York.

 In her impassioned speech, the 16-year-old told the world's leaders they had "stolen my dreams and my childhood".